Week 2: Computer-aided Design

 Then I created the sketch with the help of my draft sketch.

-After that I used the hole tool to make the holes for my screws
+After that I used the hole tool to make the holes for my screws.

 Then I used the Join tool to join the lid to the box.

-After that I used the McMaster Carr components to get the 3D design of the screws I will be using.
+After that I used the McMaster-Carr components to get the 3D design of the screws I will be using.

-I then made 4 screws for the lid and box
+I then made 4 screws for the lid and box.

 Later on, I again used the join (J) tool to perfectly join the screws to the case.

-Then I arranged the components as needed
+Then I arranged the components as needed.

 Now, we have our model ready.
 Yay!

-Here's the simulation video of vision_voice:
+Here's the simulation video of Vision Voice:

 Blender

-I have never used Blender before, and it was quite hard for me to learn.
+I had never used Blender before, and it was quite hard for me to learn.
 I spent some time exploring it on my own.
 Then, Mr. Rico gave me a very good tutorial video that covered all the basics.
 This tutorial really helped me a lot.

-I have downloaded Blender using this link.
+I downloaded Blender using this link.

 I used Blender to remake the iconic Megabot from Big Hero 6.
 I tried my best to add all the details.